nimwunnan/conceptuallabor.com/_texts/how-to-use-theory.md

 #### Foolproof Instructions for Successful Conceptual Labor

 First, completely understand the situation.
 Then do the right thing.
 Next, completely understand the new situation.
 Do the new right thing.
 Repeat until done.

 The catch is that if you do completely understand the situation, and you can do the right thing, then you *don't* need to do conceptual labor. narrative that will work for you.
 You have discovered a conventional narrative that will work for you.

-You have discovered a conventional narrative that will work for you.

 Conceptual labor is what we do in the absence of such reliable instructions.
 It's what we do to understand the significant circumstances of difficult problems *as they change* so that we might do the “right thing” at any given moment.

 The simple act of starting a job with an idea of what needs to be done, only to realize you must do things differently after beginning, is the fundamental pattern of conceptual labor.

 This is self-reflective labor, in which we must come up with good questions as well as good answers.
 We must interrogate not just the materials of our labor but the conditions and structure of it as well.